ivotron/popper2-paper/paper/paper.md

 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
 To make the training faster, it should be ideally done on GPUs on the cloud which requires these workflows to be easily portable to multi-node cloud environments.

-## Workflow execution in the Cloud using Kubernetes
+## Workflow execution in the cloud using Kubernetes

 ```{#lst:travis .yaml caption="Travis configuration generated by Popper."}
 dist: "xenial"